 The F650GS has basic onboard diagnostics capability, the information below outlines the basics of the system and options for connection and diagnosis of problems.
 If you see any errors or have additional information contact us.

-Connection is via a proprietary 10 pin socket above the radiator on the RHS side
+Connection is via a proprietary 10 pin socket above the radiator on the RHS of the bike.

 Communication is 3 wire OBDII K-Line adhering to ISO 9141-2 physical layer and protocol ISO 14230 KWP2000 (Keyword Protocol 2000).OBDII Specification BMS and Socket Information